ar-met/fastlane-plugin-unity-exporter/README.md

 ```

+## Example

+Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
+Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

+Also check out the example [_Unity3d_ project](https://github.com/ar-met/fastlane-plugin-unity-exporter-example-project) to see how this plugin works.
+See the repositories readme for more details.

 ## Compatibility

 Both this _fastlane plugin_ and the [_Unity Build Exporter_](https://github.com/ar-met/unity-build-exporter) were developed with _Unity 2020.3.13f1_.
 We haven't tested the plugin with any earlier versions, but we don't expect there to be any issues.
 If you run into trouble, regarding compatibility or anything else, [please open an issue](https://github.com/ar-met/unity-build-exporter/issues).
 For pull requests [see here](#pull-requests).

-## Example
+## Ruby

-Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
-Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-Also check out the example [_Unity3d_ project](https://github.com/ar-met/fastlane-plugin-unity-exporter-example-project) to see how this plugin works.
-See the repositories readme for more details.
+Note that this plugin requires `Ruby 2.7.4`.

+### Ruby on Mac

+Installing ruby -- even different versions of it -- on Mac and _fastlane_ is well documented.

+### Ruby on Windows

+To install ruby on Windows you, e.g., can use [_RubyInstaller_](https://rubyinstaller.org/downloads/).
+Be sure to get `Ruby 2.7.4`.
+After that you can use `gem` commands with Windows' command prompt and rely on _fastlane_'s documentation to get you going.

 ## Pull requests